thetensor-space/Hypergraphs/README.md

 K:=Rationals();
 preserved_edges, discarded_edges, translations, hyperedge_history:= HyperDecomposition(organized_hypergraph,d,K);
-discarded_edges; //shows which hyperedges were discarded at each step of the recursion preserved_edges;//shows which hyperedges were not discarded at each step translations;//throughout the algorithm, vertices are relabeled hyperedge_history;//Show where translations occur

 discarded_edges; //shows which hyperedges were discarded at each step of the recursion [*
     [
         [